marcellodebernardi/gm-sis/README.md

-Repository for GM-SIS system, by Team 31.
-To view this readme in a formatted and legible form, go to https://github.research.its.qmul.ac.uk/ecs506u/SE31 (main project readme).
+Software Engineering Project for Queen Mary University of London (second year, second semester).
+The team had to produce a complete software solution based on a document outlining requirements.
+Each team member received an individual grade.
+My **personal grade for the project was 95%**.
+My personal contribution to the effort was:

+1. **Team leader**
+2. **Designed the overall architecture** of the software (based on [Uncle Bob's clean architecture](https://8thlight.com/blog/uncle-bob/2012/08/13/the-clean-architecture.html), the architecture is an example of **domain-driven-development** and emphasizes heavily **dependency inversion**)
+3. Wrote a **custom ORM framework** to completely abstract the database, found in the persistence package
+4. Responsible for the **bookings module** of the software

 ## TEAM 31 - GARAGE MANAGEMENT SYSTEM

 ### 1. CONTRIBUTORS
-1. Ebubechukwu Abara (ec14177)
+1. Ebubechukwu Abara
-2. Dillon Vaghela (ec15147)
+2. Dillon Vaghela
-3. Marcello De Bernardi (ec15265)
+3. Marcello De Bernardi
-4. Muhammad Hoque (ec15157)
+4. Muhammad Hoque
-5. Muhammad Ahmed (ec15496)
+5. Muhammad Ahmed

 ### 2. INSTALLATION INSTRUCTIONS
 Requires **JRE1.8.x** to run.
-On the ITL machines this means running the application on Windows 10.
-Download the .zip file in the release folder, unzip to any location, and run the program by double clicking the jar.
+Download the .zip file in the release folder, unzip to any location, and run the jar.
 A few notes:

 1. Do not rename the jar file.
 This will break the software.
 2. Do not remove the GM-SIS.db file, or the lib folder